gauravabhangrao333/gauravabhangrao333/README.md

 - 💞️ I’m looking to collaborate on ML and DS technologies
 - 📫 How to reach me www.linkedin.com/in/gauravabhangrao
 - 😄 Pronouns: Enterprising,Innovative,Trailblazer
-- ⚡ Fun fact: Nothing Starts with n And Ends Up With g.
+- ⚡ Fun fact: Nothing Starts with n And Ends Up With g

 <!---
 gauravabhangrao333/gauravabhangrao333 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.